Chill Out With A Refreshing Smoothie

 APPLY FOR TEXAS WIC

 Texas WIC is a supplemental nutrition program for expectant mothers and their children up to age 5 who meet certain criteria.
 The program provides nutrition counseling and support, free monthly food packages and breastfeeding support.
 To find out if you may be eligible, visit TexasWIC.org to apply.
-Get the ingredients for your smoothie at Grocery Services North, a primarily WIC grocery store chain in Dallas and Waco.
+Get the ingredients for your smoothie at Grocery Services North, a primarily WIC grocery store chain in Dallas, Waco, Tyler, and Longview.
 To find a location near you, visit GroceryServicesNorth.com/locations.